Moment expansion method for composite open quantum systems including a damped oscillator mode: Introduction

 \section{Introduction}

 Open quantum systems have attracted attention from various perspectives.
 One example is in the field of quantum technology, which has been rapidly growing in recent years.
 In quantum technology applications, we typically consider a situation where a composite system consisting of a target system and a measurement or control apparatus interacts with the surrounding environment \cite{OpenQuantumSystems,QuantumNoise,QuantumMeasurement}.
 When simulating such a composite open quantum system, one of the major difficulties is the dimensionality.
-For an isolated quantum system, on the one hand, a state is represented by a vector in the Hilbert space.
-A state of an open quantum system, on the other hand, is represented by a density matrix, which is a square matrix with the Hilbert space dimension.
-Therefore, the number of degrees of freedom is linear with respect to the Hilbert space dimension in simulations of an isolated quantum system, whereas it is quadratic for an open quantum system.
-This results in a much larger, possibly prohibitive computational workload, especially for a composite system where the Hilbert space dimension itself could be large.
+For an isolated quantum system, on the one hand, a state is represented by a vector in the Hilbert-space.
+A state of an open quantum system, on the other hand, is represented by a density matrix, which is a square matrix with the Hilbert-space dimension.
+Therefore, the number of degrees of freedom is linear with respect to the Hilbert-space dimension in simulations of an isolated quantum system, whereas it is quadratic for an open quantum system.
+This results in a much larger, possibly prohibitive computational workload, especially for a composite system where the Hilbert-space dimension itself could be large.
 Various methods have been proposed for efficient numerical simulations.
-For a Lindblad equation, which is a Markovian and time-homogeneous master equation ensuring trace preservation and complete positivity of the time evolution map \cite{Lindblad}, methods that are applicable to general settings include the stochastic unraveling \cite{OpenQuantumSystems,Dalibard92,Gisin92} and the low rank approximation \cite{LowRank}.
+For a Lindblad equation, which is a Markovian master equation ensuring trace preservation and complete positivity of the time evolution map \cite{Lindblad}, methods that are applicable to general settings include the stochastic unraveling \cite{OpenQuantumSystems,Dalibard92,Gisin92} and the low rank approximation \cite{LowRank}.